The Rivarossi Motor

 This starts the motor turning which brings the next commutator segment in line with the brushes and energizes the next winding.
 This winding is attracted just like the first one and the motor continues to turn.
 This keeps happening over and over again and the motor spins.
 The higher voltage fed to the motor, the faster it spins because the windings are attracted more vigorously to the opposite polarities on the ring magnet (the windings become magnets themselves when they are energized).

-This is a bit of a simplified description of the action because magnetic repulsion is as much a factor as attraction and the polarity in the coils is reversed to be attracted to the other pole.
-In fact, the word "commutator" means a device to reverse polarity.
-But the gist is as above.
+This is a bit of a simplified description of the action because magnetic repulsion is as much a factor as attraction, but the gist is as above.

 The construction of the winding/commutator assembly goes like this:

 A winding is soldered to one commutator segment and, after being wound around its core about 300 turns (I believe that earlier motors have fewer turns but I haven't counted them, it just looks like there are fewer), is soldered to the next commutator segment.
 The next winding is soldered to this same segment, wound 300 times around its core and soldered to the next segment and so on.

 You will see two wires attached to each commutator segment which are the beginning of one winding and the end of another.
 These MUST be connected, of course, or the motor won't run.